MicrosoftDocs/Devices-docs/surface-hub/troubleshoot-surface-hub-not-updating.md

 > Microsoft provides third-party contact information to help you find technical support.
 This contact information may change without notice.
 Microsoft does not guarantee the accuracy of this third-party contact information.

 ### Test with open network ###
 For troubleshooting purposes you can test connecting the Surface Hub to an open network to see if the device is able to download Windows updates.
-This will help confirm if the internal network is not meeting the necessary network requirements for Windows udpate.
+This will help confirm if the internal network isn't meeting the necessary network requirements for Windows update.
 To test with an open network do the following:

 - If a proxy is configured, unconfigure it on the Surface Hub. **Settings > Network & internet > Proxy**
 - Disconnect the Surface Hub from the network and connect it to a mobile Wi-Fi hotspot. **Settings > Network & internet > Wi-Fi**